SpaceWormETH/SpaceWorm-API/README.md

 ### Dashboard (WIP)

-Early iteration of part of the API that provides initial data to the dashboard.
+Early iteration of part of the API that provides internal data to the dashboard.

-_Note this is a Work In Progress (WIP)_
+_Note: this is a Work In Progress (WIP)_

 ```
 GET https://api.spaceworm.army/v1/dashboard